orangemug/readme-tester/README.md

 });
 ```

-Actually this markdown document [/test/index.js](/test/index.js) is also tested by itself, which in turn runs `readme-tester` in the markdown above... how meta!
+Actually this markdown document [/test/index.js](/test/index.js) is also tested by itself, which in turn runs `readme-tester` in the markdown above... very meta!

 ## License